 Facial Rash

-One of the most common facial rash is called impetigo.
+One of the most common facial rashes is called impetigo.
 Impetigo is caused by bacteria such as Streptococcus or Staphylococcus.
-Children with runny noses from colds or allergies seem to be commonly effected.
+Children with runny noses from colds or allergies seem to be commonly affected.

 This infection is common before puberty.
 The chemical structure of the skin is different before puberty and is more susceptible to the invasion of the bacteria often found on normal skin.